French Mother Sentenced To Life For Daughters Starvation Death - UrduPoint

 French Mother Sentenced To Life For Daughter's Starvation Death

-Sandrine Pissarra, 54, was convicted of inflicting acts of torture and barbarity against her daughter Amandine at the trial in the southern city of Montpellier.
+The court in the southern city of Montpellier convicted Sandrine Pissarra, 54, of inflicting acts of torture and barbarity on her daughter Amandine.

 She must serve a minimum of 20 years behind bars before being eligible for parole, according to the terms of the sentence.